More, but likely not all, of the Cargill incentives will be before the Wichita City Council this week.

 The property tax savings will probably be greater, if Cargill spends as much as it has agreed to spend and the appraiser values the building accordingly.
 Rough calculations indicate tax savings as much as $1,755,000 per year.
 4

 Cargill has agreed to make an annual Payment-In-Lieu-Of-Taxes (PILOT) of $413,900, according to city documents.

 At one time, it was thought that the city would build a parking garage and let Cargill use it an no cost, or at a greatly reduced cost.
 Instead, the city now proposes that Cargill build the garage and the city will acquire an easement.
-This has sounded almost benign, but now we realize that the city will pay Cargill an estimated $6.5 million.
-In return, the city will be able to use up to approximately 700 parking spaces outside of Cargill business hours for a period of 15 years.
+This has sounded almost benign, but now we realize that the city will pay Cargill an estimated $6.5 million per year.
+In return, the city will be able to use up to approximately 700 parking spaces outside of Cargill business hours.

 Is this a good deal for the city?
-The city has agreed to pay $9,286 for the use of each parking space for 15 years during non-business hours.
-5 For comparison, recently the city rehabilitated the parking garage at 215 S. Market at a cost of $17,609 per parking space.
+The city has agreed to pay $9,286 per year for the use of each parking space.
+6 For comparison, recently the city rehabilitated the parking garage at 215 S. Market at a cost of $17,609 per parking space.
 The city rents 180 of these to a nearby company at the rate of $35 per month, which is $420 per year.
-6 In the case of Cargill, the city is paying — effectively — $619 dollars per parking spot per year, and for off-hours use only.
+7

 It is not known whether the city will charge fees to the public to use the garage.
 It is also unknown whether there is much demand for public parking at the Cargill location, but present market conditions would suggest there is not much additional demand.